HKCM/Knowledge/Work/AWS/CloudFormation/cleanupChangeSet.md

 Example1:
 It will delete all failed changeset

-$0 -p int-developer -r ap-southeast-1 -s int-rc-auth-interface-test-pre-infra "
+$0 -p int-developer -r ap-southeast-1 -s int-auth-interface-test-pre-infra "
   exit 0
 }